Afterlife

 rich man and Lazarus

 The story of the rich man and Lazarus (Luke 16:19-31) is one of the best-known narratives in the New Testament.
-This is a passage many Christians read for insight into the afterlife.
-In the popular imagination, it gives a glimpse into the realm of the dead.
-Contrary to popular opinion Jesus’s point in telling this story was not to reveal information about the hereafter.
+Many Christians read it as a window into the afterlife, but was that Jesus’s intention?
+A careful look at the context and cultural background of this passage suggests His purpose was something quite different.
 The point of the story of the rich man and Lazarus was to overturn a misconception.
 It illustrates that possessing wealth and honor are not indications that one is in good standing with God.

 The popular belief that this passage offers insight into life after death is very prevalent.
 Therefore, we must examine the idea to test its validity.
 If Jesus was speaking of a real, historical event involving Lazarus and the rich man, then one could argue with greater confidence that Jesus’s point was to impart knowledge about the realm of the dead.
 On the other hand, if these characters were not real then Jesus’s intended message must have been something else.